-A step-by-step example of how it might look and sound for a teacher of older students to use interactive modeling.
+Here is a step-by-step example of how it might look and sound for a teacher to use Interactive Modeling to teach students a signal for attention.

 “Sometimes when we’re having conversations or working on something in the circle, I’ll need you to stop, look, and listen to me right away.
 When I do, I’ll raise my hand and be quiet.
 When you notice, you do the same.
 Watch and see what that looks like.”